pravalika-b/Jewellery_Store/README.md

 # Jewellery_Store
-Built a small web API using Node.js that accesses a MongoDB database and returns JSON objects which can be consumed by any requesting service (i.e. web application, mobile app, etc.)
+REACT JS APPLICATION Built a small web API using Node.js that accesses a MongoDB database and returns JSON objects which can be consumed by any requesting service (i.e. web application, mobile app, etc.)